 We got an EZ Up shelter to put over the galley, so we could still cook even if it rained.
 It’s a good thing we did as it rained cats and dogs the second night we were there.

 We had a great time.
 I have missed camping so much.
 I am so glad we decided to take the plunge and get a teardrop camper travel trailer.
 I foresee a lot of fun trips in our future!
+While you are here be sure to check out the rest of my tips for camping in a teardrop trailer.

 So tell me… Have you ever heard of teardrop trailers for camping?
 How does your family camp?
 Be sure to leave us a comment.
 We would love to hear from you!